SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_1-connect_to_hana_cloud_access_data/dsp_integration_1-connect_to_hana_cloud_access_data.md

     ![Save Replication Flow](./images-dsp_integration_1-connect_to_hana_cloud_access_data/DS_RF_Name.png)

 8. You can run the Replication Flow using the Run button.
 The progress of the run can be viewed in the **Data Integration Monitor**.
+Please note: It might be the case that you experience longer runtimes than usually because many participants start their Replication Flow at the same time as part of the workshop.
+The Datasphere Engineering teams is aware of this and are currently working on an improvement.

     ![Run Replication Flow](./images-dsp_integration_1-connect_to_hana_cloud_access_data/DS_RF_Run.png)